 Oil-based salad dressing stains and vinaigrette stains can take a toll on your wardrobe.
 The oily stains can remain even after you think you've pre-treated and treated again.
-Follow these steps to make sure your stain is truly gone.

 - Butter knife or spoon